bparanj/crystal/electronics/book/basics/differentiate-sources.md

 A **voltage source** and a **current source** are two fundamental types of electrical sources, each defined by the quantity they provide and how they behave in a circuit.
-Here's a clear differentiation:

 ### **1. Definition**
 - **Voltage Source**: